 When you see a "Snow Zone"

-sign as you drive Oregon's highways, you'll want to pay special attention; these signs provide valuable information during winter months.
+sign as you drive Oregon's highways, pay special attention!
+These signs provide valuable information during winter months.
 Snow Zone signs let you know about the current requirements for using chains and traction tires.
 TripCheck

 has pictures of the signs and a description of what each of them means.

-Regardless of whether the chains required signs are posted, it is every driver's responsiblity to maintain control of their vehicle at all times.
+Regardless of whether the chains required signs are posted, it is every driver's responsibility to maintain control of their vehicle at all times.